Digital Collections of Examples in Mathematical Sciences: Pure Mathematics

 \subsection{$L$-functions and Modular Forms}

 The $L$-functions and Modular Forms Database, known as LMFDB and hosted at \url{lmfdb.org} is a third example of mathematical databases.
-The recommended citation, ``The LMFDB Collaboration, The L-functions and modular forms database, \url{http://www.lmfdb.org}, 2021'' is directly linked from the home page, which is good.
+The recommended citation, ``The LMFDB Collaboration, The L-functions and modular forms database, \url{http://www.lmfdb.org}, 2021'' is directly linked from the home page, which is a good model to follow.

 Computation in this area had a long history, from \cite{BirchSwinnertonDyer1963} and \cite{SwinnertonDyeretal1975} to the current database, which is the work of a significant number of people.
-The early computations gave rise to the Birch--Swinnerton-Dyer Conjectures \cite{BirchSwinnertonDyer1965}, now a Clay Millennial Prize topic.
+The early computations gave rise to the Birch--Swinnerton-Dyer Conjectures \cite{BirchSwinnertonDyer1965}, now a Clay Millennium Prize topic.
 The current computations are in active use by mathematicians: see Poonen's remarks in \cite{Davenportetal2018e}.